emilytwines/cayman/index.md

 If you would like to participate in any ongoing project (or suggest any others), please do not hesitate to message at emilytwines@gmail.com.

+# Mission Statement
+My artistic practice is founded on the belief that large-scale change can be brought about by what begins as small-scale communication within individual communities.
+Sharing openly, seeing each other, hearing what we collectively need -- and then making tangible moves towards achieving these conditions -- this is what legitimate political power looks like to me.

+To this end, I aspire to create work that helps communities both A) to re-enforce the fact that a better world is attainable and B) to articulate in each situation what the material conditions are that would need to change for this “better” to be achieved.

+I work in a variety of mediums, styles, formats, and am interested in creative solutions that fit form to content rather than the other way around.
+As this exploration and innovation is central to my practice, so is collaboration.
+My goals are to listen more than I talk, to experiemnt, and to find ways forward together.

 ## Resume

  	[EmilyTwines_CV.pdf](./emily_cv_7_8_20.pdf)